autioch/recruitment-notes/README.md

 - result
 - no description except for exceptional feats or achievments
 - only list items when least 15 years old (no nursery please ;)
+- list everything related to the target, if not enough, pick related things from other items

 ### Skills
 - teamwork specific (soft skills are always welcome)